codefellows/portland-201n3/week_1-2/class-05/README.md

 * ["Boxes" (HTML & CSS, Ch.
 13)](https://canvas.instructure.com/courses/1030700/modules/items/9632554)
 * ["Forms" (HTML & CSS, Ch.
 7)](https://canvas.instructure.com/courses/1030700/modules/items/9632582)

+# Assess Your Understanding of Material
+[Take a quiz](https://canvas.instructure.com/courses/1030700/modules/items/9632575) that reviews items from the week.
+Review any of the items where you don't feel as strong as you would like.

 # Assignment for Class
 Today you will be further extending your guessing game by working with CSS and colors.
 Once complete you'll be working to deploy your code to the interwebs!